 How Active Are Amano Shrimp?

 Amano shrimp is one of the most active shrimp in all of its genus.
 They can feed 24/7 and remain active until your tank is spotless and free from algae.
 With feeding, few shrimp do come near their energy level.
 The fact that they aren’t nocturnal is why they feed during the daytime, too.

-If you don’t see your Amanos in the tank, it must be somewhere hiding and feeding on your fishes’ remains and leftover foods.
+If you don’t see your amanos in the tank, they must be somewhere hiding and feeding on your fish’s remains and leftover foods.
 This usually happens during the daytime.
-When your fishes are sleeping, they will come out and feed on the algae that are present on the plants.
-This feeding activity reflects on how active the Amano shrimps can be.
+When your fish are sleeping, they will come out and feed on the algae present in the plants.
+This feeding activity reflects how active the amano shrimps can be.

 You might also like to Read:

 No matter how active they are, amano shrimps can sometimes be inactive because of several reasons.
 Maybe they are ill, or it could be the stress causing them to stay idle.
 We will discuss these elements that could cause your amano shrimp inactivity.

 Unhealthy Water Parameter

 The unhealthy water cause illness to your shrimps.
 Ill amano shrimps won’t come out and stay idle when they lose their appetite.
 Amano shrimp can get vorticella, which is one of the common diseases caused due to unhealthy water conditions in the tank.